Chi-Square Test

 b) Chi-square goodness-of-fit test: This test compares the observed data to the expected data to assess how well the observed data fit the expected distribution.

-The t-test and the chi-square test are two different statistical tests used for different types of data.
-The t-test is used to compare the means of two groups and is suitable for continuous numerical data.
-On the other hand, the chi-square test is used to examine the association between two categorical variables.
-It is applicable to discrete, categorical data.
-So, the choice between the t-test and chi-square test depends on the nature of the data being analyzed.
+The t-test and the chi-square test are two different statistical tests used for various data types.
+The t-test compares the means of two groups and is suitable for continuous numerical data.
+On the other hand, the chi-square test examines the association between two categorical variables and is applicable to discrete categorical data.

 About the Author